Working with the building blocks of life

 Why study Molecular Biotechnology?

-You’ll gain a wide range of knowledge in the fields of genetics, biochemistry and microbiology that can be used in industries in New Zealand and around the world.
+You’ll gain wide knowledge in the fields of genetics, biochemistry and microbiology that can be used in industries in New Zealand and around the world.

 You’ll develop an appreciation of the impact of Molecular Biotechnology, and learn about the technology behind recent advances in the biological sciences.